The Most Beautiful Sunsets and Where to Find Them.

 Krakow, Poland was a city we visited in the middle of our first trip together.
 Visiting Eastern Europe in the winter was a great idea.
 Sure, it was a little chilly – but the summer crowds were non-existent anywhere we went.

-On our first night there after checking into our Airbnb, we headed out for dinner.
-Eric wanted perogies, obviously (It’s Poland).
-Before dinner, we determined that we had enough time to head up to the famously beautiful Wawel Castle.
+On our first night there after checking into our Krakow accommodation, we headed out for dinner.
+Eric wanted pierogies, obviously (It’s Poland).
+Before dinner, we determined that of all the things to do in Krakow, we had enough time to head up to the famously beautiful Wawel Castle.
 So up the stairs we went to see the grounds.
 As the sun set over the river, the people who were outside in the cold started to gather.

 With precision, the sun set directly on the spire of the building opposite to us.
 This is the shot that we snapped.
 Like a “basketball spinning on a finger,” we wrote on Instagram.
 It was a great welcome from Poland.